Simulating Gaussian boson sampling on graphs in polynomial time: Preliminaries

+Note that Proposition~\ref{prop:JS89} samples weighted matchings but not \emph{perfect} matchings.
+To efficiently sample perfect matchings, one can use the Jerrum-Sinclair algorithm only if $\frac{\abs{M_{t-1}}}{\abs{M_{t}}}$ is bounded by a polynomial of the input size, where $t=\abs{V}/2$.
+When this is the case, due to log-concavity (Proposition~\ref{prop:log-concave}), one can tune the edge weights so that perfect matchings show up sufficiently frequently.
+This will be our strategy for Theorem~\ref{thm:main-GBS} later.

-In addition, Jerrum, Sinclair, and Vigoda \cite{JSV04} showed that in bipartite graphs, one can efficiently sample from the distribution \eqref{eqn:matching} restricting to perfect matchings.
-The running time of their algorithm was then improved by Bez{\'{a}}kov{\'{a}}, \v{S}tefankovi\v{c}, Vazirani, and Vigoda \cite{BSVV08}.
+On the other hand, in bipartite graphs, Jerrum, Sinclair, and Vigoda \cite{JSV04} showed that one can efficiently sample from the distribution \eqref{eqn:matching} restricting to perfect matchings, without further assumptions.
+The running time of their algorithm was subsequently improved by Bez{\'{a}}kov{\'{a}}, \v{S}tefankovi\v{c}, Vazirani, and Vigoda \cite{BSVV08}.
 More precisely, for any graph $G=(V,E)$ and any $M \in \+M_{\abs{V}/2}$, let

 \begin{proposition} (Jerrum, Sinclair, Vigoda \cite{JSV04}; Bez{\'{a}}kov{\'{a}}, \v{S}tefankovi\v{c}, Vazirani, and Vigoda \cite{BSVV08}) There is an algorithm that, given a bipartite $G=(V,E)$, weights $(\lambda_e)_{e\in E}$, and a real number $\epsilon \in (0,1)$, samples from a distribution that is $\eps$-close to $\mu_{PM,\lambda}$ in TV distance, in time $O(n^7\log^4n+n^5\log\frac{n}{\eps})$, where $n=\abs{V}$. \end{proposition} This running time comes from \cite{BSVV08}.
 One needs to first spend $O(n^7\log^4n)$ time to estimate certain weights, and then each subsequent sampling takes $O(n^5\log\frac{n}{\eps})$ time.
 See \cite[Theorem 1.1 and Theorem 4.1]{BSVV08}.